gwastro/pycbc/docs/workflow/pycbc_hdf_config_walkthrough.rst

   source /path/to/dir/source

-You need to make sure you activate mkl (math kernel library) before you get going.
+You may need to make sure you activate mkl (math kernel library) before you get going.

 ::